philanc/ple/README.md

 On the other hand, the editor already support:
 - a keybinding  a la Emacs (but much limited!)
 - basic editing functions.
-- selection, selection highlight, cut and paste (wipe and yank in emacs parlance)
+- selection, selection highlight, cut and paste (mark, wipe and yank in emacs parlance)
 - multiple buffers (but just one window at a time for the moment)
 - read, write, save files.